-- a) To review the strategic plans and the priorities established and submit them to the Council for approval; - b) To review the General Secretariat's action plan and its execution; - c) To review the management indicators proposed by the General Secretariat for evaluating its efficiency, including structure and costs, as well as its quantitative results; - d) To review the monitoring of the implementation of the Budget; - e) To review the draft Budget, financial statements, balance sheet, income statement and Annual Report to be presented by the Secretariat; - f) To review any Technical Cooperation projects that should be submitted to it for consideration; - g) To review any other advisory opinions or proposals referred to it by the Council; - h) To submit to the Council a summary report of its actions and decisions and on the scope of its work program.
+- a) To review the monitoring and indicators of the implementation of the strategic plan and the setting of priorities; - b) To review the General Secretariat's action plan and its execution; - c) To review the management indicators proposed by the General Secretariat for evaluating its efficiency, including structure and costs, as well as its quantitative results; - d) To review the implementation and realisation of Technical Cooperation projects and the evaluation of them submitted by the Secretariat; - e) To review the monitoring of the implementation of the Budget; - f) To review the draft Budget, financial statements, balance sheet, income statement and Annual Report to be presented by the Secretariat; - g) To review any Technical Cooperation projects that should be submitted to it for consideration; - h) To review any other advisory functions or proposals referred to it by the Council; - i) To submit to the Council a summary report of its actions and decisions and on the scope of its work program.
 This report shall be made available to member countries or territories by the Secretariat at least 30 (thirty) days prior to the date of the Council meeting, except in cases where meetings of the Management Committee and the Council are held within less than 30 days of one another.
-The General Secretariat shall provide member countries or territories of the Union with the agenda of its meetings at least 15 days in advance, and shall provide them with summary Acts adopted at such within 15 days after the meetings are held; - i) To make any documents considered and drafted by the Committee available to any member countries or territories of the Union that so request.
+The General Secretariat shall provide member countries or territories of the Union with the agenda of its meetings at least 15 days in advance, and shall provide them with summary Acts adopted at such within 15 days after the meetings are held; - j) To make any documents considered and drafted by the Committee available to any member countries or territories of the Union that so request.